Lemon Pasta

 (Note: this is a quick description; the full recipe is at the bottom of the page)

-• Heat olive oil in a pan, then stir in garlic and lemon zest.
+• Heat olive oil in a large skillet, then stir in garlic and lemon zest.

-• Add cream cheese, parmesan, basil, lemon juice, and pasta water to the pan.
+• Add the cream cheese, parmesan, basil, lemon juice, and pasta water to the pan and whisk until a silky sauce forms.

 Top view of a pan with the ingredients to make the lemon spaghetti sauce.